 Albert Huie (1920-2010) was a seminal figure in the formation and development of a national Jamaican artistic identity, overcoming the hurdles of a colonial-based system of race and class distinctions to become the first native-born Jamaican artist to attain international renown and respect.
 Working primarily in the areas of landscape, portraiture, and figurative art, he established a multiple award-winning career that spanned seven decades and earned him the title of “the Father of Jamaican Painting.”

 Lithograph, image size 21 1/4 x 14 3/8 inches, c.
 1920, edition of 50, pencil signed, framed.

 This is a fine example of his Spanish Church Series by American artist John Taylor Arms.
 The title is: Puerta Del Obispo, Zamora (The Bishop's Door, Zamora) This etching was created and printed in 1933.
 This image printed on a grey toned, watermarked, laid type paper measures 12 1/2X7 1/8 inches.
 It is inscribed "to my friends, mr. and mrs Andrew Daglish" (The British printmaker and his wife) The beautifully detailed image appears in the Fletcher catalog as image number 266.

-This is an original etching by American artist Kerr Eby (1890-1946) The title of this etching is "New England Winter", it was created and printed in 1930 in an edition of 90.
-It is hand signed in pencil with the "imp" after the artists name to indicate that he printed this one himself.
-The image measures 6/15/16X13 3/4 inches.
-Fine use of plate tone in the sky.
-Printed on a watermarked laid type paper.
+This is an original drypoint etching by American artist Kerr Eby.
+The title is: Burns Brothers, Sutton Place New York, it was created and printed in 1922 in an edition of only 50.
+The image measures 12 1/4X8 3/4 inches.
+It is hand signed in pencil with the "imp" after his name which means he printed this impression himself in his studio.

 Copyright 2021· All rights reserved